paitiewfrance/paitiewfrance.github.io/wonder-eastern-provence/index.md

 Dinner and night in Eze.

-### Day 9:  Eze village - Airport
+### Day 9:  Eze village - Nice
-After breakfast,  head on to Eze.
-Take some photos and enjoy the dizzling view over Mediterranean sea, Monaco and the French Riviera.
+After breakfast,  head on to Eze , a perched hill village classified one of the most beautifull village in France.
+We will start browsing the village by entering the small narrow paved streets of the historic center.
+From here, admire the amazing view over the coastline mixed with the azur blue sky.
+Wander the old stone houses,  the locals boutiques and art galleries.
+Take time and photograph this picturesque town as we move toward to the top of the cliff to admire another dizzling panoramic view over the Riviera.

+After lunch, visit Nice and it's famous Promenade des Anglais along the sea where you can admire luxurious hotels Bell Epoque style like the Negresco and the Westminser.
+Next, we will wander the Place Massena.
+Built in 1840, it is today the central and admire the elegant arcaded buildings.
+Cour Saleya, the heart of the city a busy local market place
+Old city of nice ...We can eat socca

+We will have our last dinner in Cour Saleya.
+Dinner and night in Nice.

+### Day 10: Nice Cote d'Azur Airport - Bangkok
+After breakfast,  free time for some souvenirs before leading to the airport back to Bangkok.
-And our driver will drop us back to Nice-Cote d'Azur Airport.
-Time to say "Au revoir" to Provence. <br><br>
-End of the tour.
+ Time to say "Au revoir" to Provence. <br><br> End of the tour.